luiszugasti/ryersonbikes.com/content/activities/rides.md

 For the Winter 2020 semester, we'll be holding different ride disciplines.
 (17 Gould Street) at 9 a.m. on Saturdays.
 If you are a new rider, please sign the [online waiver](https://docs.google.com/forms/d/e/1FAIpQLSf_SQXZpJ8VWwdOoR24TNzH5SU0cQUqaH8j7kEnyIWXPkU8IQ/viewform?vc=0&c=0&w=1).

-See below for our ride event types [legend explained at the bottom of the page](#event-legend):
+See below for our ride event types [(legend explained at the bottom of the page)](#event-legend):

 # Casual, Gentle Rides (10-15/ND/L/3-4)

 These rides are currently open for 10-15 km/h target pace, are three to four hours in length, with a lunch/picnic in the middle.

 We take a lot of pictures during these rides.
 Casual rides are generally chill.
 Don't expect to set a speed record here.

 Rides are no-drop (no rider left behind) and all bikes are welcome.